smart-data-models/dataModel.OpenChannelManagement/README.md

-# dataModel.RawWaterManagement
+# dataModel.OpenChannelManagement

-Data models related to the management of raw water
+### List of data models

+The following entity types are available: